 Whoops, sorry, no that’s not my collection, (i wish! bonus points if you know whose place this really is, though– it’s a famous director) mine is as follows…

-As of oct 2013 i have over 5100 movies.
+Ihave over 5000 movies and they only take up one 10 foot wall.
 I don’t buy many DVDs, and mainly have recordings or trades.
 I managed over the last few yrs to transfer all my family’s old collection of VHS tapes to DVD-r.

 The filing system is so simple and quick it almost isn’t worth talking about, but I will, otherwise, no post: